DuckDuckLib/duckduckLib/README.md

 # DuckDuckLib

-A Firefox (and probably Chrome) extension that allows the user to search DuckDuckGo in a way which is identical to the usual DuckDuckGo search with two main exceptions:
+A Firefox extension that allows the user to search DuckDuckGo in a way which is identical to the usual DuckDuckGo search with two main exceptions:

 1. **"Safe search" is disabled.** This is the main point of the extension.
 There will be one less algorithm deciding for you what is appropriate viewing.